nuruddinemon/react-todo-list/README.md

  - Delete Todo List
  - Save Todo in localStorage when the states changes
  - Todo Status Options like completed or incomplete
- - Todo priority color by low/medium/high click button
+ - Todo priority color by low/medium/high by select
  - Responsive UI all devices